Attila Grandpierre

-Personal ideology
+Personal worldview

-From his childhood on he was very interested in dealing with the Sun and the cosmos.
+From his childhood on he was very interested in dealing with the Sun, the cosmos, music and the nature of life.
 As an adult he is looking for the answer whether the Universe does have a physical, biological or psychological nature.

 Life

 Ancestry

 Grandpierre's family name comes from French Huguenot ancestors, according to family tradition, with some French bishops, of whom one, Louis Grandpierre, was a Swiss politician and president of the Swiss Appeal Court, and another, Károly Grandpierre, a writer and consultant of Lajos Kossuth, settled in Hungary.

 Young years, family

 Grandpierre was born in Hungary under the Soviet regime on 4 July 1951 in Budapest.
 His father, Endre Grandpierre K. was a writer and historian.
 His father's studies on history greatly influenced the small Attila.
 He was five years old when he stated that he wanted to become an astronomer, dealing with the Sun, and seven years old when he stated that he wanted to become a singer.
 He graduated at ELTE as a physicist-astronomer in 1974, and got his Ph.D. in 1977.